boldlink/terraform-aws-eks/README.md

 Any supporting resources will be available on the `tests/supportingResources` and the lifecycle is managed by the `Makefile` targets.

-Resources on the `test/supportingResources` folder are not intended for demo or actual implementation purposes, and can be used for reference.
+Resources on the `tests/supportingResources` folder are not intended for demo or actual implementation purposes, and can be used for reference.

 ### Makefile
-The makefile contain in this repo is optimized for linux paths and the main purpose is to execute testing for now.
+The makefile contained in this repo is optimized for linux paths and the main purpose is to execute testing for now.
 * Create all tests stacks including any supporting resources:
 ```console
 make tests